-Minimum Photometric Distance
+Limiting Photometric Distance

-The minimum photometric distance is the minimum distance between the beacon and the photoreceptor needed to ensure a certain accuracy for the measurement.
+The minimum distance in a given direction from a light source at which the photometric distance law holds.

 The minimum photometric distance depends on the required accuracy, the beacon and the photometer.
 In many cases an exact definition cannot be stated.